EduardoCastilloF/Course3Project/README.md

      write.table(summarySet, file = "./tidyDataset.txt", row.names = FALSE)

 ================================================================================================================================
+# Generate Codebook for data frame

-# Script executed to generate the Codebook for the data frame resulting from the tydi data analysis above.
+This script executed to generate the Codebook for the data frame resulting from the tydi data analysis above.

 install.packages("dataMaid")
 library("dataMaid")